jameshkramer/docs/docs/standard/linq/sort-elements-multiple-keys.md

 ms.assetid: 3b2760b6-d607-4ac7-b784-5c6524e2a0e0
 ---

-# How to sort elements on multiple keys
+# How to sort elements on multiple keys (LINQ to XML)

 This article shows how to sort on multiple keys.

 ## Example: Sort XML elements on multiple keys

-This example sorts by shipping postal code (primary) and order date.
+This example sorts on two keys: shipping postal code (primary) and order date.
 It uses XML document [Sample XML file: Customers and orders](sample-xml-file-customers-orders.md).

 ```csharp
 XElement co = XElement.Load("CustomersOrders.xml");